Rashaann/bashTools/README.md

 Thus, I don't guarantee that these will work on other environment. 🚨🚨🚨

 ## Command lines to start the tools
-Firstly, in order to ease the research, please place the 'bashTools' folder in your Desktop.
+Firstly, in order to ease the research, please place the 'toolBox' folder in your desktop.

 Then, to run the tools, you need to write down the command line below.
 ```